Early access to superannuation: Understanding your options

 You may be able to withdraw some of your super early on compassionate grounds if you need to pay for:

-Am I eligible to access my super early on compassionate grounds?
+Am I eligible for early super access on compassionate grounds?

 Visit the Australian Taxation Office (ATO) website here for eligibility criteria for applying to access some of your super on compassionate grounds.

-How do I apply to access my super on compassionate grounds?
+How to apply for early access on compassionate grounds

 You’ll need to apply for access to your super on compassionate grounds directly with the ATO.